 Number of parts, The total number of parts this archive consists of.
 Non-spanned archives should set this to 1.

-2 bytes bytes archive.
+2 bytes

-File count, 4 Unsigned long integer represented as four bytes, holding the number of files present in the size, 4 bytes when uncompressed.
+File count, 4 Unsigned long integer represented as four bytes, holding the number of files present in the archive.